Pope BENEDICT'S APOSTOLIC

 (3) Ibid.
-(4) St. Pius X, Apostolic Letter
+(4) St. Pius X, Apostolic Letter Motu

-propio data, “Abhinc duos annos,” 23 October 1913:
+propio data, “Abhinc duos annos,” 23 October 1913: AAS 5

 (1913), 449-450; cf John Paul

 II, Apostolic Letter “Vicesimus quintus annus,”

 no. 3: AAS 81 (1989), 899.
 (5) Cf John Paul II, Apostolic

 Letter Motu proprio data